-Lasse Heerten is a postdoctoral researcher at the Freie Universität Berlin, where he is working on a project on “Imperial Hamburg: The Making of a Global Port in a Colonial World, 1860–1914.”
-During the academic year 2014–15, he is postdoctoral fellow in human rights at the University of California at Berkeley, where he is completing a book manuscript on the international history of the Nigerian Civil War.
-He holds graduate degrees from the Humboldt-Universität zu Berlin (MA, 2008), the University of Oxford (MSt, 2009), and the Freie Universität Berlin (Dr. Phil, 2014, with the highest distinction, “summa cum laude”).
-Heerten’s research has appeared in peer-reviewed journals, edited volumes and anthologies.
-Most recently, he co-edited a theme issue on “The Nigeria-Biafra War: Postcolonial Conflict and the Question of Genocide, 1967–1970” with A. Dirk Moses for the Journal of Genocide Research 16, Nos.
-2–3, 2014, for which he also co-authored the introductory article.
+Lasse Heerten is a postdoctoral researcher at the Freie Universität Berlin, where he is working on a project titled “Imperial Hamburg: The Making of a Global Port in a Colonial World, 1860–1914.”
+During the academic year 2014–2015, he was a postdoctoral fellow in human rights at the University of California at Berkeley, where he is completing a book manuscript on the international history of the Nigerian Civil War.
+He holds graduate degrees from the Humboldt-Universität zu Berlin (MA, 2008), the University of Oxford (MSt, 2009), and the Freie Universität Berlin (Dr. Phil, 2014, with the highest distinction: summa cum laude).
+Heerten’s research has appeared in peer-reviewed journals, edited volumes, and anthologies.
+Most recently, he coedited an issue on the theme “The Nigeria-Biafra War: Postcolonial Conflict and the Question of Genocide, 1967–1970” with A. Dirk Moses for the Journal of Genocide Research 16, nos.
+2–3 (2014), for which he also coauthored the introductory article.

 Henrietta Lidchi works at the National Museums Scotland, Edinburgh, as Keeper of the Department of World Cultures.
-Her postgraduate research considered the types of visual images produced by British NGOs in the context of debates regarding the ethics and politics of representation.
-Since 1994 she has worked in museums, specifically on Native American art and material culture, visual anthropology and museology, on which she has published in journals and edited collections.
-She is co-editor of two volumes looking at photography: Imaging the Arctic (1998) and Visual Currencies (2009).
-In 2015, her research on the production and consumption of Native American jewellery of the Southwestern United States will be published by British Museum Press as Surviving Desires.
+Her postgraduate research considered the types of visual images produced by British nongovernmental organizations in the context of debates regarding the ethics and politics of representation.
+Since 1994 she has worked in museums, specifically on Native American art and material culture, visual anthropology, and museology, on which she has published in journals and edited collections.
+She is coeditor of two volumes examining photography: Imaging the Arctic (1998) and Visual Currencies (2009).
+In 2015, her research on the production and consumption of Native American jewelry of the southwestern United States will be published by the British Museum Press as Surviving Desires.

 Sanna Nissinen is a sociologist with extensive experience working in program evaluation and communications with United Nations agencies on issues of commercial sexual exploitation of children and child trafficking.
-As a researcher she focuses on the role of photography in the production of ‘humanitarian’ culture; as a practicing photographer her work explores the social lives of images.
+As a researcher, she focuses on the role of photography in the production of “humanitarian” culture; as a practicing photographer, she explores in her work the social lives of images.
 Sanna holds a PhD from the Open University (UK) and has published on the ethical tensions in the production of contemporary humanitarian photography.

-Francesca Piana received her doctoral degree in international history from the Graduate Institute of International and Development Studies in Geneva, Switzerland in 2013.
-She was Swiss National Science Foundation postdoctoral fellow at Columbia University during 2013–14 and at the University of Michigan during 2014–15.
+Francesca Piana received her doctoral degree in international history from the Graduate Institute of International and Development Studies in Geneva, Switzerland, in 2013.
+She was Swiss National Science Foundation postdoctoral fellow at Columbia University during 2013–2014 and at the University of Michigan during 2014–2015.
 Her doctoral research, “Towards the International Refugee Regime.
 Humanitarianism in the Wake of the First World War,” is forthcoming as a monograph.
-She is currently working on comparative biographies of female missionaries and humanitarians from the end of the 19th century through the Second World War.
-Her recent publications include “L’humanitaire d’après-guerre: prisonniers de guerre et réfugiés russes dans la politique du Comité International de la Croix-Rouge et de la Société des Nations,” Relations Internationales no. 151 (2012/3): 63–75 and “Two Eras of Refugee Policy.
-The Legacies of the League of Nations in the 1940s,” Jaci Eisenberg and Davide Rodogno, eds.
-Ideas and Identities: A Festschrift for Andre Liebich (Bern: Peter Lang, 2014), 83–101.
+She is currently working on comparative biographies of female missionaries and humanitarians from the end of the nineteenth century through the Second World War.
+Her recent publications include “L’humanitaire d’après-guerre: prisonniers de guerre et réfugiés russes dans la politique du Comité International de la Croix-Rouge et de la Société des Nations,” Relations Internationales no. 151 (2012–2013): 63–75 and “Two Eras of Refugee Policy.
+The Legacies of the League of Nations in the 1940s,” in Jaci Eisenberg and Davide Rodogno, eds., Ideas and Identities: A Festschrift for Andre Liebich (Bern: Peter Lang, 2014), 83–101.